 “We will shortly present a Bentley with a vegan interior; it’ll give you a luxury sensation but with a different way – protein leather, mushroom leather, jellyfish material,” he said.

-Protein leather, or pleather, is has been around for years.
+Protein leather, or pleather, has been around for years.
 But the other two fabrics are still nascent products that are not in widespread use.

 Muskin, or mushroom-skin leather, is a biodegradable vegetal fabric made from mushroom caps and dyed without the use of chemicals.
 It resembles suede and is said to be naturally anti-bacterial.